 Photographs capture past time, we engage with lost places and moments.
-It was miraculous to obtain the family photographs above with the names of so many written in them.
 Among the thousands of photographs taken in the late nineteenth and early twentieth century, when photography first became possible for ordinary people, many of their subjects are and always will be unidentified.
 Archives around Australia are full of images taken in unknown places by unknown photographers.
 In the course of looking for images of the Hawkesbury River which could be used for a series of monochrome paintings, I came across these mysterious photos taken on the upper Hawkesbury at some unknown time.
 Who were these men?
 Who took the photos?
 The upper picture seems to have been taken in one of the many creeks along the river – from another boat.
 The lower one was probably taken from a high bank above the stream.
 I have tried to identify the sources, without any success.
 The wooden rowboats look almost exactly the same as the ones my family built.

 PUBLISHED BOOKS OF PHOTOGRAPHS: There are a number of histories and photographic records of the Hawkesbury River.
 Most of them are about the Upper Hawkesbury where many settlers occupied the land quite densely, growing crops, raising chickens and other animals.
 This is the area Kate Grenville’s book, and the subsequent movie, The Secret River, refers to.
 The Lower Hawkesbury is much less well recorded.
 However there is one excellent book of photographs: Axel and Roslyn Poignant’s collection of photographs taken on the Hawkesbury River Postman in 1950.
 Every one of these photographs reminds me of my early life when we lived on the river more or less full-time.
 In 1951 I was 6.
 I knew a few of the people in the photos, although I can’t recall most of their names.
 Our house appears in the far distance in just one of them.